-There are many homeowners that do not agree with how the power company trims their trees in terms of aesthetics, so if you want to take care of it, hire a professional that can trim your trees the way you like.
+There are many homeowners who do not agree with how the power company trims their trees in terms of aesthetics, so if you want to take care of it, hire a professional who can trim your trees the way you like.

 This does not mean that you can trim it yourself.
 Do not trim or remove branches from trees that are near power lines.
 Always hire a tree care service to do it for you.

 Can I trim the trees on my property near a power line myself?